 “Thinking like an economist” requires analytical skills and the ability to identify economic issues and problems while framing issues in ways other people do not see.
 Such reasoning also means devising policy proposals to address problems and analyze both the intended and unintended effect of these policies.

-The Economics Department offers a Bachelor of Science with a major in Applied Economics and a Bachelor of Arts with a major in Economics and specialization in one of three tracks.
-All provide a variety of attractive careers and exceptional preparation for acceptance into various graduate programs.
+The Economics Department offers a B.S. with a major in Applied Economics and a B.A. with a major in Economics and specialization in one of three tracks.
 Students may also choose to pursue a concentration or a minor.